ni/nimble/packages/nimble-components/src/card/specs/README.md

 -   _CSS Classes and Custom Properties that affect the component_
     -   _(none)_
 -   _Slots_
+    -   `title`
+        -   A title to display in the `nimble-card`
     -   `(default)`
-        -   Unchanged.
-Arbitrary content to be displayed in the `nimble-card``.
+        -   Arbitrary content to display in the `nimble-card`.

 ### Angular integration